mvt-project/mvt/README.md

 ## Usage

-MVT provides three commands: `mvt-ios` and `mvt-android` analyse acquisitions from devices of that platform, and `mvt` hosts what belongs to neither: `version`, `completion` and `download-iocs` (`version` and `download-iocs` remain available on the platform commands for now).
+MVT provides three commands: `mvt-ios` and `mvt-android` analyse acquisitions from devices of that platform, and `mvt` hosts what belongs to neither: `version`, `completion`, `plugins` and `download-iocs` (`version` and `download-iocs` remain available on the platform commands for now).
 Running `mvt` on its own shows the installed version, update notices and the available commands.
 [Check out the documentation to learn how to use them!](https://docs.mvt.re/)

 ### Shell completion